SleepyGabes/AutoFollow/README.md

 # Looking for our Discord Server?
 https://discord.gg/FFGukgu98K

-# Instructions on how to install AutoFollow & Requirements
+# Instructions on how to install AutoFollow & Requirements (Some of this information may be outdated.)
 ## To able to install & use AutoFollow you will need the following:
 [Python](https://www.python.org/downloads/) installed and its libraries.
 To install the libraries open the AutoFollow folder and click the path and then type `cmd` and press enter.